vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/solutions/wsa/index.md

-# Workspace ONE Access (Global)
+# Workspace ONE Access (Cross-Instance)

-Workspace ONE Access (Global) deployment is a prerequisite for the following solutions:
+Workspace ONE Access (Cross-Instance) deployment is a prerequisite for the following solutions:

 - [Intelligent Operations Management](./../iom/index.md)
 - [Private Cloud Automation](./../pca/index.md)
 - [Health Reporting and Monitoring](./../hrm/index.md)

-Select an option for the solution Prerequisites.
+Select an option for the prerequisites component.

-=== ":material-location-enter: &nbsp; Prerequisites Deployment"
+=== ":material-location-enter: &nbsp; Deployment"

     The following functions can be use to perform the solution prerequisites.